-- No restrictions on transactions including transfers and withdrawals
+- No restrictions on transactions, including transfers and withdrawals

-1. Tangerine TFSA Savings Account
+1. EQ Bank TFSA Savings Account

-2. Motusbank TFSA Savings Account
+3. Motusbank TFSA Savings Account

 motusbank is the online-only banking arm of Meridian Credit Union, one of the largest credit unions in Canada.
 Their TFSA savings account offers a high tax-free interest rate of 2.50%.

 There is no monthly fee, no minimum balance requirement, unlimited transactions, no-fee access to over 3,700 ATMs across Canada, and your deposits are insured by the Canada Deposit Insurance Corporation (CDIC) up to $100,000.